Southampton-RSG-Training/industry-skills-agile-training/episodes/12-software-development-landscape.md

 ### Iterative

-Sometimes it doesn't make sense for software development to follow a linear process such as the Waterfall or V model for a number of reasons:
+In many cases, it doesn't make sense for software development to follow a linear process such as the Waterfall or V model for a number of reasons.
+For example:

+-   Changes to a design mean that the requirements must be adjusted
--   A group may build on the same project for years, adding more complexity
+-   A company may build on the same project for years, adding more complexity
--   The research questions change
--   The design of a key algorithm needs changing, leading to a need to change the implementation
+-   The design of a key algorithm may need changing, leading to a need to change the implementation
--   A mistake is found during data analysis and a bug needs to be fixed
+-   A mistake is could be found during deployment which requires changes to the implementation
--   And what happens when a follow-on project crops up, perhaps some time later?
--   How about other collaborators come on board an existing project?

 In iterative development, a large application is built in smaller, manageable parts called iterations.
 Each iteration includes planning, design, development, and testing, and produces a working version of the product.